 About

-In March 1992, students from NC State joined UNC-Chapel Hill to demand a free-standing black cultural center.
+In March 1992, students from NC State joined UNC-Chapel Hill to demand a free-standing Black cultural center.
 The following protests and demonstrations received national media attention and sparked conversations on race and separatism across college campuses.

-During a Student Government forum in September 1992, black students at NC State criticized university leadership for neglecting the promise to create a free-standing African American Cultural Center.
 The next day, Technician published an opinion column by Steve Crisp that referred to members of the Black Awareness Council (BAC) as “Ku Klux Blacks.”
 In the Campus Forum section of the same issue, Jeff Rom called the BAC “a bunch of terrorists.”

 Two days later, over 200 students gathered in the Brickyard and burned Technician newspapers to protest the racially-biased stories and the lack of African-American perspectives.

-In March 1994, NC State Student Media officially recognized Nubian Message as a permanent member, supplying the paper with funding and advisory support.
+In March 1994, NC State Student Media officially recognized The Nubian Message as a permanent member, supplying the paper with funding and advisory support.

-Nubian Message is currently a biweekly publication and one of five student-run outlets within NC State Student Media.
+The Nubian Message is currently a biweekly publication and one of five student-run outlets within NC State Student Media.

 For our 25th anniversary, we compiled a list of frequently asked questions that covers everything from “what’s Student Media?” to “why do we have a black newspaper?”